 Unless you have kids, that is.
 If your children are going to watch Disney Plus as well, it's fair bang for buck regardless of which package you go for.
 It's not all essential viewing, but the smorgasbord of movies, cartoons, and TV shows at your finger-tips will amuse any child for months.

 I just wish there were more offers on it across the world.
-You can choose from a handful in the US - like the exclusive North American bundle of Disney Plus, Hulu, and ESPN Plus for $12.99 per month - but everyone else misses out.
+You can choose from a handful in the US - like the exclusive North American bundle of Disney Plus, Hulu, and ESPN Plus for $13.99 (opens in new tab) per month - but everyone else misses out.
 As an example, the only discounts we've seen in the UK would be an O2 extra and an Xbox Game Pass / Disney Plus combo.

-That said, these are niggles rather than problems.
+That said, these are niggles rather than actual problems.
 For the most part, it's hard to criticise the value of Disney Plus if you're paying on a month-by-month basis; there's more than enough to justify it in the short-term.
 And if you're living anywhere other than the US, concerns about value are fast fading away thanks to the Star add-on.

-Overall - should you buy it?
+Overall - should you buy Disney Plus?